-Chordify is a free online music service – made for and by music enthusiasts – that transforms music from YouTube, Deezer, SoundCloud or your private collection, into chords.
-Our service automatically recognises chords from the audio signal, and aligns them to the music in a simple and intuitive player.
-Chordify is a cutting edge service that helps both novice and trained musicians to play the music they want to play, making state-of-the-art music technology available to the public at large.
+Chordify is an online music education service – made for and by music enthusiasts – that transforms music from YouTube, Deezer, SoundCloud, or your private collection into chords.
+Our service automatically recognizes chords from an audio signal and aligns them to the music in a simple and intuitive player.
+Chordify uses cutting-edge technology to help both novice and trained musicians play the music they want to play.

 Technology behind Chordify